rougin/slytherin/README.md

 // ----------------------------------
 ```

-Kindly check the [Basic Example][link-wiki-example] page in the wiki for more information in the provided sample code above.
+Kindly check the [The First "Hello World"][link-wiki-example] page in the wiki for more information in the provided sample code above.

 ## Upgrade Guide